XPA

-DNA repair protein complementing XP-A cells is a protein that in humans is encoded by the XPA gene.
+DNA repair protein complementing XP-A cells (or XPA) is a protein that in humans is encoded by the XPA gene.

 Function

 Nucleotide excision repair (NER) is a major pathway for repairing a variety of bulky DNA damages including those introduced by UV irradiation.
 The XPA protein appears to play a key role in NER at sites of damage as a scaffold for other repair proteins in order to ensure that the damages are appropriately excised.

+XPA binds with affinity to irradiated DNA, those with "bulky adducts and cisplatin lesions, and DNA duplexes with loops and bulges.

 Among the repair proteins with which XPA interacts is a protein complex (including the ERCC1 protein) that is capable of incising DNA at sites of damage.

 Xpa mutant individuals often show the severe clinical symptoms of xeroderma pigmentosum, a condition involving extreme sensitivity to sunlight and a high incidence of skin cancer.

 Interactions

 XPA has been shown to interact with ERCC1, Replication protein A1 and XAB2.

+XPA_{4-97}, the N-terminus, has binding regions for Replication protein A 34 and ERCC1.
+The C-terminal domain XPA_{226-273} and Transcription factor II H interact.
+The DNA-binding domain is found in the central domain (XPA_{98-219}).